MicrosoftDocs/Advertising-docs/BingAds/reporting-service/dsasearchqueryperformancereportfilter.md

 ---
-title: DSASearchQueryPerformanceReportFilter Data Object ms.service: bing-ads-reporting-service ms.topic: article
+title: DSASearchQueryPerformanceReportFilter Data Object - Reporting ms.service: bing-ads-reporting-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the criteria to use to filter the DSA search query performance report data.
 ---
-# DSASearchQueryPerformanceReportFilter Data Object
+# DSASearchQueryPerformanceReportFilter Data Object - Reporting
 Defines the criteria to use to filter the DSA search query performance report data.

 ## Syntax